Meckel’s diverticulectomy

 - Bulging tissue through the surgical cut.
 This is called an incisional hernia.

-- The edges of your intestines that are sewn or stapled together (anastomosis) may come open.
+- The edges of your intestines that are sewn or stapled together (anastomosis) may come open and leak the contents of the intestine.

 - The area where the intestines are sewn together can scar and create blockage of the intestine.